GunnarFarneback/LocalRegistry.jl/README.md

 manually.
 When created in this way the registry is automatically activated and the next section can be skipped.

+The repository at `repository_url` must be able to be pushed to, for example by being a bare repository. `repository_url` itself can be an URL, or a path to a local git repository.

 The registry can also be created at a specified path.
 See the documentation string for details.